Spartronics4915/Scouting-Data/README.md

 | 2025 Pacific Northwest FIRST District Championship | 2025PNCMP | Scouting alliance with **2412 Robototes** and **4512 Otter Chaos** |

 # 2025 Pacific Northwest FIRST District Championship
-Our full pit scouting data is uploaded, as well as 1-30
+Our full pit scouting data is uploaded, as well as matches 1-30.
+Some robots may have duplicate data

 Since Districts ends 2 hours earlier than most other competitions, we'll upload our data on Thursday and Friday night by 7:15pm instead of 9:15pm.
-I am so so so so so so so sorry the data wasn't uploaded on Thursday until 11pm.
-I forgot to press save and then played among us 💀.
-I promise it'll never happen again

 We are in a scouting alliance with **2412 Robototes and 4512 Otter Chaos**.
 Robototes is contributing most of the data on the Blue Alliance and Otter Chaos is also contributing data on the blue alliance.
 Huge shout-out to these teams, this data would not be available without them <3